xpack-ai/lemonai/README.md

 ### Start the App <a href="#start-the-app" id="start-the-app"></a>

-The easiest way to run Lemon is in Docker.
+The easiest way to run Lemon AI is in Docker.

 ```bash
 docker pull hexdolemonai/lemon-runtime-sandbox:latest